tcalmant/ipopo/docs/refcards/http.rst

 * ``http.name``: the name (*str*) of the server.
 If the server is an iPOPO component, it should be the instance name;
 * ``http.extra``: an implementation dependent set of properties.
+* ``http.async``: a boolean flag indicating if the servlet is asynchronous (True) or synchronous (False).
+In the case of the basic HTTP service, this is always False, as it only supports synchronous servlets.

 A servlet for the Pelix HTTP service has the following methods: